-The cost of buying the turf for an entire new lawn can vary from around $320 up to around $750, based on a variety of sources Canstar has looked at.
-However, the overall costs involved will typically come down to the size of the lawn, the type of grass used and whether you have the lawn installed professionally.
+The cost of buying the turf for an entire new lawn can vary from around $320 up to around $1,500, based on a variety of sources Canstar has looked at.
+However, the overall costs involved will typically come down to the size of the lawn, the type of grass used and whether you have the lawn professionally installed or choose to DIY.

 One way to save could be to do some of the work yourself.
 To give you an idea of the difference, specialist turf installer The Turf Farm says that turf without installation could cost around $7-$14 per square metre, whereas adding installation to the job could at least double the cost to between $27 and $34 per square metre.
 The size of the lawn area and how much preparation is required can influence the cost, as can delivery fees.

 Looking at a smaller lawn size, The Turf Farm estimates that a 40m2 area could cost around $320 for basic Kikuya grass, while the pricier Sir Walter grass could set you back $480.
 However, it points out that better-quality grass can potentially be easier to maintain, and could therefore end up being cheaper in the long run.